 A three part series for countries that are consolidating health insurance schemes to achieve universal coverage by providing an overview for national policymakers on the role of the health data dictionaries and why establishing one early on is a key step in promoting system interoperability.

-PROVIDER PAYMENT MECHANISMS PODCAST

-This miniseries was created as an accessible learning tool that captured insights and experiences of global experts in the voices of implementers themselves.
+The Provider Payment Mechanisms Podcast The who, what, and how of paying for health services to PROVIDER PAYMENT MECHANISMS PODCAST: SEASON I This miniseries was created as an accessible learning tool that captured insights and experiences of global experts in the voices of implementers themselves.
 The interviews that make up this miniseries represent the experiences of nine countries as well as synthesized learnings from technical experts.